pestanko/goanalytics/README.md

 # GO Analytics

-Tool for simple tracking unique visitors on your pages.
+Simple tool to track unique visitors on your pages.